 - a.
 The child is not at risk for inpatient hospitalization. - b.
 The Child's CAFAS score is below the threshold specified in the Medicaid Provider Manual. - c.
-The Child's MichiCANS score is below the threshold specified in the Medicaid Provider Manual. - d.
 The child is in out-of-home placement and is not eligible for a return in the next six months.